 I currently work as a Research Scientist at the Human Nature Lab at Yale University.
 I am passionate about social networks and global health.
+My research agenda includes the intersection between community health knowledge, mental health, Human Flourishing, and how these relate to our social ties.

-In my current position, I also have the opportunity to mentor early career scientists (including high school, and postgraduate, and undergraduate students).
+In my current position, I also have the opportunity to mentor early-career scientists (including high school, and postgraduate, and undergraduate students).
 I collaborate with more than 15 scientists and professionals at Yale and beyond.

 My work at the HNL however is two fold.
 Aside from research, I also lead the implementation and dissemination strategies in our “Lab in The Field” projects in Honduras.
 I serve our team in the processes of research design, data collection, implementation, and fostering our international collaborations/alliances.